Joseph Riddick Hendrick IIIBirthplace:

 Palmer Springs, Virginia

-While in Raleigh, Hendrick opened a small used-car lot with established dealer Mike Leith.
-Its success convinced Leith to name him general sales manager of his new-car import operation at the age of 23.
+While on Tobacco Road, Hendrick's deep-seated automotive passion led him to open a small used-car lot with Mike Leith, an established dealer in the area.
+The venture's success soon convinced Leith to name Hendrick the general sales manager of his new-car import operation at the age of 23.

-In 1976, Hendrick sold off his assets to purchase a struggling franchise in Bennettsville, South Carolina, thus becoming, at 26, the youngest Chevrolet dealer in the United States.
+In 1976, the 26-year-old Hendrick took a chance by selling off his assets to purchase a struggling franchise in Bennettsville, South Carolina, thus becoming the youngest Chevrolet dealer in the United States.
 His influence sparked a dramatic sales increase as the once troubled location soon became the region's most profitable.